Joeltronics/MapGen/README.md

 `main.py run`

-Then open a web browser to launch Gradio UI
+Then, open the printed URL (likely http://127.0.0.1:7860/) in a web browser to run the Gradio UI

+Right now, Python 3.10 is required - in theory this should would be compatible with 3.11 as well, but it requires Numba, which does not currently support 3.11.

 ## How does it work?

-Currently, the general algorithm is:
+The current general algorithm is:

 1. Generate elevation
-	- Currently based on fractal simplex noise
+	- Based on fractal simplex noise
 	- Scale depending on water amount
 2. Erode elevation map
-	- Currently based on more noise (valley noise), not a realistic model
+	- Based on more noise (valley noise), not a realistic model
 3. Calculate gradient from elevation
 4. Generate temperature map, based on latitude + elevation + noise
 5. Generate precipitation map, based on latitude + noise